siteworxpro/mail-client/README.md

-# Mail client for the siteworx pro email API
+##Mail client for the siteworx pro email API

 https://email.siteworxpro.com/api

-Access to the API is restricted and requires and account.
+Access to the API is restricted and requires an account.

 `composer require siteworx/mail-client`